Trip Facts

 The Dhaulagiri area is one of Nepal’s last true wildernesses, and it offers the opportunity for trekkers to be immersed in pristine natural surroundings.
 Above all, such rugged beauty of the landscape and the chance to experience such diverse flora and fauna make Dhaulagiri a haven for adventurers and nature lovers.

-1. Best Season to Dhaulagiri Trekking
+Best Season to Dhaulagiri Trekking

 Trekking in Nepal is suitable at any season during the year.
 But the different seasons provides you different trip experience.
-Nepal goes through four seasons i.e spring, monsoon, autum, and winter.
-However, spring and autum is is considered as the best time to visit Dhaulagiri trekking.
+Nepal goes through four seasons i.e spring, monsoon, autumn, and winter.
+However, spring and autumn is is considered as the best time to visit Dhaulagiri trekking.
 The sky is clear with moderate temperature and astonishing views of the mountains.
 The forests are clean and greens and blooms various wild flowers which makes the surrounding pleasant.
 Its a time to regenerates nature natural beauty.
 On the other hand you can also trek during the winter and monsoon season as well.
 But it can be challenging and thrilling during these seasons.

-2. Foods and Accommodations
+Healthy Foods and Accommodations at Dhaulagiri Circuit Trek

 Simply, Dhaulagiri trekking is a camps trek, trekkers mostly stay in camps during night.
 There is no facility of lodges and tea houses while you ascends to higher elevation.
 You will have to set up tents and camps.
 The meals will be cooked by the porters who are well trained in cooking.
 Until Pakoban you can find tea houses and hotels for the stay.
 There you can have a private room if you want to or you can share the room with your teammates.